nclaburn/LightBox/README.md

     -a --address=[%s] The IP address of the sever.
 Default is 127.0.0.1 -p --port=[%s] The port the LightBox server is listening on. default is 3000`

+## Circuit
+The circuit is fairly simple.
+It uses an [Atmega 168][5] chip on which the Arduino code is burned.
+### Parts List
+* 10k resistor   (1)
+* 22pf capacitor (2)
+* 16mhz crystal  (1)
+* RGB LED Radioshack part #276-0628 (1)

+I found that the LED draws a lot of power when all 3 colors are activated causing a brown out.
+To mitigate this I added a .22uf capacitor across the +5v input and ground.

 ## Problems?
 If you find a problem, and since it's a quick hack project I'm sure there are some, just fork the project fix it, and send a pull request.
 Or, file an [issue][2].